 - Some installers may offer mounting options that attach directly to your roof, which are usually faster to install and more aesthetic.

 The inverter converts the direct current (DC) electricity from your panels into alternating current (AC) electricity that your home’s appliances can use.
 There are three main types of inverters available, and the best one for your home depends on how your solar array is configured:

-- Microinverters offer the latest technology and are ideal for complex solar installations, such as those with solar panels that experience some degree of shading or face in different directions.
-Unlike string inverters and power optimizers (below), microinverters are installed behind each solar panel or integrated into the solar panel directly.
+- Microinverters offer the latest technology and are ideal for complex solar installations, such as solar panels that face in different directions.
+Microinverters are installed behind each solar panel or integrated into the solar panel directly.
 With microinverters, each solar panel will operate independently.

 Utility and Solar Meters

 You’re probably familiar with a traditional electricity meter, which is what your utility company uses to measure your energy usage each month.
 But when you go solar, you will either need to replace your traditional meter or add a second one to measure how much solar energy you produce and send back to the utility.